sluu99/csprog/solutions/01-solutions.md

 Console.ReadKey(true);
 ```
 This is the core logic of the exercise.
 * On the first line of code, we add the first 3 numbers together, and then divide them by 3.
 Notice that I had to specify `3.0D` to make it a `double` operation.
-If I were to only specify `3`, the whole operation would be considered an integer operations and anything after the decimal point would be stripped out.
+If I were to only specify `3`, the whole operation would be considered an integer operation and anything after the decimal point would be stripped out.
 Also notice the operator precedence.
 * The next line of code uses `{0}`, `{1}`, etc. to write out the four numbers.
 Remember, the number starts with zero.
 * As usual, we end the the code with `Console.ReadKey` to prevent the program from quitting immediately.